 6. Fees and payment

 6.2 As a member of the University you will be bound by the University’s regulations on the payment of fees.
 Failure to make payment of tuition fees in accordance with the regulations may ultimately result in exclusion from the University.
 The regulations are set out on the University’s website.
 If you are a sponsored student and your sponsor fails to pay your tuition fees, you will become responsible for payment.
 Your offer letter will indicate whether you will be considered as home/EU or overseas for fees purposes.
 If you feel this classification to be incorrect it is your responsibility to contact Admissions.
 Unless stated otherwise, the course fees do not include any charges for residential accommodation, examination resits, extensions to the designated period of study, travelling expenses, or other miscellaneous expenses which may be related to your course.

-6.3 Tuition fees increase annually for all of the University of Bath’s students (this does not apply to UK/EU undergraduates, whose fees are capped by the UK Government and are liable to increase annually by an inflationary amount for both new and continuing students.
+6.3 Tuition fees increase annually for all of the University of Bath’s students.
+The fees stated are for your first year only.
+Home/EU/Island fees are regulated by the UK Government and are liable to increase annually by an inflationary amount for both new and continuing students.
 We expect to charge the maximum fee permitted by the UK Government’s regulations in each year of your study at the University.
 Overseas Undergraduate and Postgraduate Research Fees: You should budget for an increase of up to 5% each year for every further year of study (even if it is a repeated year).
-We will not increase your fees each year by more than this percentage and the amount will be set out by Student Finance and Study in December for the following academic year.
+We will not increase your fees each year by more than this percentage and the amount will be set out on the Student Finance and Study websites by December for the following academic year.
 A change to the length of courses for a new entrants may affect the annual fees charged and this fee would be advertised and communicated before the offer of such course and any student enrolment.

 7. Scholarships/Financial hardship